abigailsegreta/mindfulmasturbation/toys.md

 Personal lubricant can enhance nearly all forms of sexual activity, including masturbation.
 It can ease the motion of penetrative toys, promote better seals on suction-based stimulators, and generally provide a modified sensation when touching or rubbing.

-Lubricants come in a variety of types; the most common are water-, silicone-, and oil-based.
-Water-based lubricants are almost always safe for both toys and condoms, though the glide it provides may fade as it dries out.
+Lubricants come in a variety of types and the most common are water, silicone, and oil-based.
+Water-based lubricant is almost always safe for both toys and condoms, though the glide it provides may fade as it dries out.
 Some "warming" or "numbing" lubricants may irritate the skin, so make sure to test it before use.

-Silicone-based (not silicon) can provide more consistent and long lasting lubrication and is especially suited for anal play, but can cause silicone toys to break down, so only use it with glass or steel toys.
+Silicone-based lubricant (not silicon) can provide more consistent and long lasting lubrication and is especially suited for anal play, but can cause silicone toys to break down, so only use it with glass or steel toys.

 Oil-based lubricants (such as coconut oil) are typically less suited for sexual play.
-Oil-based lubricants can break down silicone or rubber toys as well as not being safe to use with condoms.
-While safe for external use, oil's effect on the beneficial microbes and pH balance of human orifices is not well studied so it is not typically advised for penetration.
+Oil-based lubricants can break down silicone or rubber toys and are also not safe for use with condoms.
+While oil is safe for external use, its effect on the beneficial microbes and pH balance of human orifices is not well studied so it is not typically advised for penetration.
 Oil-based lubes will do for external play or penetrative play in a pinch, but professionally manufactured made-for-sexual-activity lubricants are your safest bet.

 ## Body Modification

 This guide would be remiss in not mentioning the pleasurable opportunities body modifications such as piercings can provide.
 Nipples, labia, clit and clitoral hood, penis head, shaft, scrotum, and even the perineum can be pierced for varying different sensual and aesthetic effects.
-Piercings can support both visually pleasing and sexually stimulating adornments in the form of designs and weights, as well as be manually stimulated.
-More extreme modification including subdermal implantation of magnets, lights, or radio transponders can be novel diversions for those who find a thrill from the very edge of body modification.
+Piercings can support visually pleasing and sexually stimulating adornments via creative designs and weights and can also be manually stimulated.

 #### [⇐ Back to Mindful Masturbation](/#toys)